Vernonia School District 47J v. Acton: Dissenting opinion

 Justice Sandra Day O'Connor dissented because the Court's decision did not rest on the requirement of individualized suspicion and did not adequately explain why individualized suspicion was not required in this context.
 Historically, the Court had disapproved of blanket searches, particularly in the criminal context, where the search was more than minimally intrusive.
 More recently, the Court had limited its willingness to dispense with the individualized suspicion requirement only in particularly dangerous contexts, such as prisons.
 Furthermore, the school district itself already had in place a discipline system based on individualized suspicion for a variety of infractions, such that adding drug testing to the mix would not be particularly onerous.
 All the evidence justifying the drug testing program "consisted of first- or second-hand stories of particular, identifiable students acting in ways that gave rise to reasonable suspicion of in-school drug use."
 If the school district had acted against these particular students, it could have avoided intruding on Acton's Fourth Amendment rights at all.

+Later developments

+The court considered a similar question in Independent School District No. 92 v.
+Earls, 536 U.S. 822.
+The court upheld the practice of a school district requiring students who chose to do extracurricular activities to submit to drug testing.